ruidi-huang/225-Simulation/README.md

 To play the game:
 1. Download the project and open up your terminal
-2. Change your directory to this directory`Course-Simulation-Game`.
+2. Change your directory to this directory: `Course-Simulation-Game`.
 3. Run `lein run` (You might need to install clojure environment)
 4. You are in the game!
 Have fun!